malulleybovo/PSO2AffixingAssistant/README.md

   1) Tap on the *bug* button on the side bar.
   2) Tell me what the bug was, and how I can reproduce the bug you found!
   3) A fix to the bug you found will come soon!
 Thanks for reporting!

+  ### Found a Global Translation mistake or discoverd a augment that has been greyed out but is in the global verison of PSO2?
+  Then you can leave a issue report on the global translation github and it will soon be resolve.<br>
+  If you found a augment that has been greyed out in this verison of the affix assistant then also leave a screenshot of that augment to verify it

   ### Contribute
   Currently only accepting Pull Requests for Database Update.